wvanbergen/chunky_png/_drafts/the-value-of-pure-ruby-libraries.md

 end
 {% endhighlight %}

 This approach has some other advantages as well.
 Instead of having to implement everything at once to get to a library that implements most of ChunkyPNG, we can do this step by step while always providing 100% functional parity.
-Profile ChunkyPNG, find a slow method, implement it in OilyPNG, and iterate.
-This way OilyPNG doesn't suffer from a bootstrapping problem, and can grow the scope of the library organically.
+Profile ChunkyPNG to find a slow method, implement it in OilyPNG, and iterate.
+This way OilyPNG doesn't suffer from a bootstrapping problem of having to implement and minimum viable subset of ChunkyPNG right from the start.
+It can grow organically, one optimized method at the time.

 And because we have a well tested, pure Ruby implementation available to which OilyPNG is supposed to be 100% compatible, testing OilyPNG is simple.
-We just call a method on ChunkyPNG, and do the exact same call on an OilyPNG-enhanced ChunkyPNG, and compare the results.
+We just call a method on ChunkyPNG, run the exact same call on an OilyPNG-enhanced ChunkyPNG, and compare the results.

 ### To conclude

-Being pure Ruby can be a feature of a library, don't give it up too easily, even though performance may be an issue.
-Using a hybrid approach of a pure Ruby library, with a native companion library is feasible. <sup>[6]</sup>
+Being pure Ruby can be a feature of a library.
+Don't give it up too easily, even though performance may be an issue.
+Using a hybrid approach of a pure Ruby library, with a native companion library is a great way to have the best of both worlds. <sup>[6]</sup>

 ---------------------------------------

 #### Footnotes

 1. This is also why I avoided using the [png gem](https://github.com/seattlerb/png), an "almost-pure-ruby" library that was available at the time.
 It uses [inline C](https://github.com/seattlerb/rubyinline) to speed up some of the algorithms.
-2. I should note that I haven't used ImageMagick and RMagick since 2010.
-SO my knowledge about the current state of these libraries is extremely outdated at this point.
+2. Disclaimer: I should note that I haven't used ImageMagick and RMagick since 2010.
+So my knowledge about the current state of these libraries is extremely outdated at this point.
 3. I could have leveraged the work of [libpng](http://www.libpng.org/pub/png/libpng.html) instead of implementing the algorithms myself.
 I decided not to, because libpng's API doesn't lend itself very well for the cherry-picking of hotspots approach I took with OilyPNG.
 You basically have to go all in if you want to use libpng.
 I think a Ruby PNG library that simply wraps libpng still has potential, but because of the reasons outlined in this article, I will leave that as an exercise to the reader. :)
 4. As an interesting side note: the Rubinius and JRuby developers have used ChunkyPNG as a performance benchmarking tool, because it contains a non-trivial amount of code and is computation heavy.
 5. Unfortunately, OilyPNG is [not an exception](https://github.com/wvanbergen/oily_png/issues/12) to this rule.
-6. I am happy that my current employer is using the same approach with [Liquid](http://liquidmarkup.org/), and it's C extension library [liquid-c](https://github.com/Shopify/liquid-c).
+6. I am happy that my current employer is using the same approach with [Liquid](http://liquidmarkup.org/), and its C companion library [liquid-c](https://github.com/Shopify/liquid-c).
 Even though this requires copying Liquid's quirky parsing behavior in certain edge cases.

+Thanks to Simon Hørup Eskildsen, Emilie Noël, and Lydia Krupp-Hunter for reviewing drafts of this post.